 FWS awards are made by the Financial Aid Office to U.S. citizens and permanent residents who qualify based on their FAFSA, if you have questions about eligiblity reach out to Financial Aid, email@example.com.
 The program provides part-time employment opportunities in two areas, On-Campus & Community Service.

 There are numerous on-campus work-study employment opportunities for eligible students.
 Students may apply for any job they are interested in, but they may only hold one job at a time.
 Participating students may only work up to 20 hours per week, and are not permitted to work during scheduled classes .
 All on-campus work-study employees begin at the minimum pay rate below when starting a new position:

 The Community Service program provides off-campus, part-time employment to eligible students.
-These positions pay $14/hour and students may work up to 20 hours per week.
-The work must be performed with an agency that is contracted with Career Management Services.
+These positions pay $12/hour and students may work up to 20 hours per week.
+The work must be performed with an agency that is contracted with Career Services, which often are elementary school programs.
 Students are responsible for transportation to their job site, but most sites are close to campus.
-The following agencies have positions available: